 Distinguishing between stellar systems on this basis enables the detection of otherwise hidden binary stars and the use of less expensive and readily available single-epoch photometric observations.

 The development of Artificial Intelligence (AI) facilitated the adoption of the underlying machine learning (ML) techniques in many areas of Astrophysics.
 Specifically, it paved the way for faster and improved detection and analysis techniques in spectroscopy.
+In this project, we will use SED curves, derived from observed photometry, and 3D all-sky extinction maps coupled with parallax (distance from earth) measurements to train ML models to predict the probability of a source being either a single star or a binary system of stars.

 Partners